iotaledger/goshimmer/docs/apis/ledgerstate.md

 | `Error`   | error  | The error returned if transaction was not processed correctly, otherwise is nil.  |

 ## `/ledgerstate/addresses/unspentOutputs`
-Gets all unspent outputs for a list of addresses and returns them along with inclusion state details.
+Gets all unspent outputs for a list of addresses that were sent in the body message.
+Returns the unspent outputs along with inclusion state and metadata for the wallet.

 ### Request Body
 ```json